 - Community- and landowner-engagement efforts, including project tours, community meetings, and other initiatives

-- Evaluation of organizational goals and budgetary needs, including determining true program costs
+- Evaluation of organizational goals and budgetary needs, including determining true program costs and billing rates

-- Monitoring & evaluating organizational effectiveness
+- Monitoring and evaluating organizational effectiveness

 - Establishing and implementing a communications plan for your organization